jontek2/Voron-mods/RPI-SSR-mount/README.md

 ## BOM
 - 2 of M4 screws
+- 4 of M3 screws
-- 4 of M2x10 Self Tapping Screw
+- 4 of M3 heatset insert

 ## Info